Wednesday January 10th 2024

 We always assume that things will stay the same throughout our lives.
 Human beings are creatures of habit and when our routine is disrupted, we tend to get discombobulated.
 Wrestlers are also creatures of habit.
 We spend hours and hours repeating technique and drills.
-We train for weeks on end, practicing situations in the hopes that one day we will master it and be able to move on to more advanced drills.
+We train for weeks on end, practicing situations in the hopes that one day we will master it and be able to move on to more advanced techniques and drills.
 As coaches, we can often fall back to traditions, especially if its yielded success in the past.
 However, what we also must come to realize is the the more we stay in the game, the more change will come and the prospect of this isn’t always pleasant.

 Change can take on many forms.
-In the past years, we have seen that attitudes towards sports have changed, with people’s focus seemingly becoming more recreational as sports seem to take on a lesser role in our society.
+In the past years, we have seen that attitudes towards sports have changed, with many people’s focus seemingly becoming more recreational as sports seem to take on a lesser role in our society.
 I believe that other than the sports that have a huge following or sports that may one day lead to some type of professional contract, parents seem to be pushing their kids more and more to abandon different sports as they don’t see value in continuing on if there’s no “payoff” in the end.
 We’ve also seen the emergence of new sports that may not have as high a learning curve but will have more participation and widespread appeal (games such as spike ball and pickle ball spring to mind).

-Reasons for not wanting their kids to wrestle range from the danger factor to it’s just not glamorous enough.
+Other reasons for not wanting their kids to wrestle range from the danger factor to it’s just not glamorous enough.
 While combat sports may never have been as glamorous to some people, Brazilian Jujitsu has experienced a surge in popularity in recent years as parents see this as an acceptable form of combat sports and parents look more to that venue than wrestling.
 In short, change is affecting us and we need to evolve and adapt as we move on.